Pr-Mex/vanessa-automation/docs/Settings/SettingsEN.md

      3. The breakpoint was triggered.
 You must enable the use of the VanessaExt addin.
 This option only works under Windows.

+   * **ShowWindowForStoppingScriptExecution**:
+Enables the display of an additional window that allows you to stop the execution of the script.
+You need to enable the use of the VanessaExt component.

    * **showrownumberonerror**:
 If flag is set, when an error occurs in tree steps will be shown column with the row number in the tree, if this column was hidden.